f-ras-42Course-EXTRAS/libs42/README.md

 # libft-extended

-Library of non-mandatory functions I created, useful enough to use occasionly during my curriculum.
+Library of non-mandatory functions I created and use during my curriculum.